Master of Science in Finance (MSF)

 The following items should be submitted through the Florida State Graduate Application portal, available exclusively online at admissions.fsu.edu/gradapp:

-• Three (3) letters of recommendations: Two (2) recommendations from former college professors and one (1) recommendation from outside of the academic environment that speak specifically of the applicant's ability to successfully complete the MSF program
+• Letters of recommendation: Three (3) letters of recommendation from employers or former college professors that speak specifically to the applicant’s ability to successfully complete the MSF program (submitted by the recommenders in the online application).

 • Nonrefundable application fee of $30.00 (see University Application or go to fees.fsu.edu)